odin-lang/odin-lang.org/content/docs/overview.md

 ## `or_return` operator

-The concept of `or_return` will work by popping off the end value in a multiple valued expression and checking whether it was not `nil` or `false`, and if so, set the end return value to value if possible.
+The concept of `or_return` will work by popping off the end value in a multiple valued expression and checking whether it was not `nil` or was `false`, and if so, set the end return value to value if possible.
 If the procedure only has one return value, it will do a simple return.
 If the procedure had multiple return values, `or_return` will require that all parameters be named so that the end value could be assigned to by name and then an empty return could be called.

 ```odin
 Error :: enum {